Skip to content

 The illustration shows the whole shape of the method; nothing else is being revealed on the page.

-3.2 Tier 0 — the two gates
+3.2 Tier 0 — the two checks

 3.3 Tier 1 — the five triage gates